feliixx/mgodatagen/README.md

   -s, --seed=<seed>                            specific seed to use.
 Passing the same seed garentees
                                                the same output for evey run with the same config.
                                                Has to be in [1, 18446744073709551615]
+  -o, --output=<output>                        where documents should be written.
+Options are:
+                                               - mongodb (default)
+                                               - stdout
+                                               - filename
+      --prettyprint                            if present, indent the output.
+Only for stdout or file output

 connection infos:
       --uri=<uri>                              connection string URI.
 If present, takes precedence over all